lemunozm/lancat/README.md

 hello lan
 ```

-Also, you can redirect the *standard input* from a file to write it into the LAN:
+Furthermore, you can redirect the *standard input* from a file to send it into the LAN:
 ```
 $ lancat < to_share.txt
 ```